 Fredericksburg, Texas, is a wine lover’s paradise in the heart of the Texas Hill Country, and wine is undoubtedly one of the main reasons visitors come to the city any time of the year.
-But during the holidays, the city comes together with its holiday flair and combines wine and Old World German Christmas traditions for the whole family to enjoy.
+But during the holidays, the city comes together and combines wine and old-world German Christmas traditions for the whole family to enjoy.

 2. Fredericksburg Trade Days Holiday Encore

-Don’t worry if you miss this weekend, the Trade Days are held on every 3rd weekend of each month.
+Don’t worry if you miss this weekend — the regular Fredericksburg Trade Days are held on every third weekend of each month.
 Although it won’t be quite the holiday event, you could experience Trade Days the weekend before the Encore or in December.
 This market is my absolute favorite thing to do when I’m in Fredericksburg.
 Every time I get down that way, I try to book my stay during the third weekend of the month.

 4. Art And Vino Painting Class

 You don’t have to be an artist to get in the holiday spirit at The Yellow Door Studio’s Art and Vino painting classes.
 Trust me, with a little wine, your painting will be the best one there!
 Whether you sign up to draw poinsettias, a darling red truck with a Christmas tree in the back, or the little red barn with a holiday wreath hanging on the barn door, you’ll fall in love with these paintings as you make tons of memories with your group.

 5. Eisbahn Outdoor Ice Skating